hhopkins95/ai-systems/docs/packages/shared-types.md

 ## What It Does

 - Defines common types for the entire monorepo
-- Provides ConversationBlock and StreamEvent types
+- Provides ConversationBlock and SessionEvent types
 - Defines entity types (Skill, Command, Agent, Hook)
 - Ensures type consistency across packages